StackVista/stackstate-docs/use/stackstate-ui/views/configure-view-health.md

 ## Overview

 Reacting to each event in an environment can cause a lot of noise.
 This may be both undesirable and unnecessary.
-For example, if one or multiple components have an impact on a service, it can be sufficient to report on changes to the problem itself and not each related state change.
+For example, if one or more components have an impact on a service, it can be sufficient to report on changes to the problem itself and not each related state change.

 StackState can reduce this noise by looking at the overall [health state of a view](/use/concepts/health-state.md#view-health-state) rather than that of individual elements.
 The view health state is determined by the combined health of its elements.
 When a view changes its health state, a view state change event is triggered and that can in turn trigger an [event notification](/use/events/event-notifications.md) or automated action.